GEAR CHECKLIST: Three Capes Track

 Clothing

 • Hooded rain jacket - waterproof, windproof, breathable.
-The Marmot Precip jacket stuffs into its own pocket and weighs less than 150g.
+The Marmot Precip Eco jacket stuffs into its own pocket and weighs less than 250g.
 It's highly versatile with waterproofed pocket zips, a chin guard, and a hood that can roll into the collar.
 A great rain jacket and windbreaker for both urban and backcountry trips, it's a good long-term investment for protection against the elements.

 • Overpants - waterproof, windproof, breathable.
 Rain jackets only offer half the protection you need.
 Ultimate Direction's Ultra V2 pants weigh just 100g and also pack into an internal pocket, while calf zips make for quick and easy on-and-off over your shoes.